Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Approx. 3 blocks from take-off point.
 (NOTE: If Lara does not need to grab a ledge after making a jump, you can actually get a tiny bit more distance without grabbing.
 It may seem counter-intuitive, but pressing Action when there's nothing to grab actually shortens the jump fractionally.
 Also see the note under Standing Jump & Grab, above, and Set Up Before Jumping, below.)

-Hop Back (Back or Down)
+(Back or Down)

-or Reverse/Roll (Forward + Back or Down together)
+(Roll key or Forward + Back together)

 Just short of 1 block